MiteshGodne/AmazonClone/README.md

-# MG_Clones
+Hey There! ;
+I am Mitesh Godne and I welcome you to my Repository # MG_Clones_1 ;
-This Repository contains Clones that I have created
+This Repository contains a Front-end clone of Amazon Website ;
+Bacl-end work is still in progress ;
+Hope You Like it ;